Jaturaput-Jongsubcharoen/Final_GroupProject_DeepLearning_COMP263_001_backend/README.md

 ### How to Download the Dataset

 1. Go to https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia
-2. Click **Download** (requires a free Kaggle account)
+2. Click on **Download** (need a free Kaggle account)
-3. Extract the downloaded `archive.zip`
+3. Unzip downloaded archive.zip.
-4. Place the extracted folder so the structure is:
+4. Put the extracted folder in such a way that the structure is:
    ```
    Final_GroupProject_DeepLearning_COMP263_001_backend/
    └── archive/